Lunatic-Labs/rubricapp/README.md

       sudo mysql -u root

-- Next use these commands to create an account named skillbuilder and set the passowrd to "WasPogil1#"
+- Next use these commands to create an account named skillbuilder and set the password to "WasPogil1#"

+      CREATE DATABASE account;
       CREATE USER 'skillbuilder'@'localhost' IDENTIFIED BY 'WasPogil1#';
       GRANT ALL PRIVILEGES ON *.* TO 'skillbuilder'@'localhost';
       FLUSH PRIVILEGES;